This month we return with the amazingly talented Kenji Nojima, a seiyuu with a lot to offer however he’s a little

 Nojima is of those few people that was blessed with a natural vibrato and that is why whenever he is singing the end of the word is in “trembled” and even though he has a melodic voice sometimes it sounds a little weak in particular songs.

-He was the first seiyuu to ever sing a song with a dummy-head mic and he did that for the major japanese enterprise Rejet for the 7th Heaven collection where Nojima as Akira, the character of the first volume in the collection, sang the song Love Delight.
+He was the first seiyuu to ever sing a song with a dummy-head mic and he did that for the major Japanese company Rejet for the 7th Heaven collection where Nojima as Akira, the character of the first volume in the collection, sang the song Love Delight.

 In this track with a 3D ambiance, Nojima really snatched the hearts of lots of fans, not only the melody is extremely frail but the way he sings the song is like a cry to someone dear that is about to leave/die.

 For those of you who think you aren’t easily emotional when listening to sad songs this track will really change your mind, so do be prepared for that when listening to the song.

 Another collection in which Nojima has sang for is the Actors.
 He sang probably the best song in that collection, like 威風堂々 and 虎視眈々 just to name a few.

 Now going to the songs he has sang for his characters in games we have Devil from VitaminZ, a great song with a jazzy feel to it, and then we have from the game Dynasty Warrior 7 the songs Crimson Wings and Blaze of Mind.

 These two tracks one must really listen to since they are rock and Nojima himself rarely sings completely rock oriented songs, nonetheless he still makes the most out of his vibrato in this tracks and nails them.

 Nojima also participated in the Platinum Voice project in which voice actors sang old popular Japanese songs and Nojima sang the song titled キセキ.
 In this collection fellow seiyuu Junichi Suwabe and Ryoutaro Okiayu also participated with other songs.

 And with this we end this Seiyuu Digest.
 Hope you learnt more about this amazing seiyuu that Kenji Nojima is and also hope that you enjoyed reading it.